XPRTZ/mssqldocker/README.md

 * Build a docker image based on mcr.microsoft.com/mssql/server
 * Configure the database with a database and user

+This project is forked from https://github.com/mcmoe/mssqldocker The main difference is this project embeds the executed SQL statements as layers within the Docker container instead of executhing them on every container start.
+This should significantly speed up startup process of the container.

 # How to Run
 ## Clone this repo
 ```